Last updated on November 2016

 AHRI will only collect sensitive information where it is reasonably necessary for our core functions or activities.
 For example, we may collect:

-- information about your membership of other professional associations for which we have reciprocal arrangements (such as CIPD)
+- information about your membership of other professional associations for which we have reciprocal arrangements (such as CIPD) with your consent

 - information about dietary requirements for events and conferences